LabVIEW on Linux and Mac OS

 Linux - Installation

-Suppose that you use CentOS 7 as a Linux distribution and that you want to install LabVIEW 2021 Professional (also assuming that you have a valid license).
+Suppose you use CentOS 7 as a Linux distribution and you'd like to install LabVIEW 2021 Professional (also assuming that you have a valid license).
 The following steps present one possible way to do that:

 First, log in to the NI website, browse to the download section, and download the iso file.